This is part of a series: testing evolution

 N. A. Moran

 Note that while Moran uses the word “evolution” to describe what’s happening, he also says that the effect is “deleterious” (bad).
-Thus, I’m pretty sure that he’s talking about devolution, and not steady improvement in fitness over time.
+Thus, I’m pretty sure that he’s using the alternate definition of “evolution” that merely means “any change over time, even if it’s neutral or bad”.
+If so, then the phenomenon he was running into was clearly a form of devolution (genetic degeneration), and not steady improvement in fitness over time.

 - Arbovirus high fidelity variant loses fitness in mosquitoes and mice

 I’ve listed the best evidence I know that my simulator is inaccurate, and shown that none of them invalidate my results.
 Furthermore, I’ve shown that, based on the available research on Muller’s Ratchet, my simulator is more accurate than many simulations and mathematical models made by evolutionary biologists.
-Between this and the evidence for devolution, my results still stand.
+Between this and the evidence for devolution, I believe that my results are correct.
 Given enough time and chance, we won’t evolve into a race of supermen.
 We’ll instead devolve into a pile of skeletons.

 The only way I see out of this mess is through genetic engineering.
 I very strongly oppose eugenics on moral grounds, and I don’t think it can stop devolution anyway because we’re all mutants.
 If, one day, someone created a disease that heals – a virus that audits our cells – this would slow, or even completely stop devolution.
 The database probably wouldn’t fit into a single virus, so it would be best to split the database into many shards, and put 1 shard in each virus.
 This would, of course, be very dangerous, and ought to be done with utmost caution.
 But the alternative is even worse.